To sustain this free service, we receive affiliate commissions via some of our links. This doesn’t affect rankings. Our review process.

 The company stayed afloat with the two brothers working on both bookkeeping and income taxes although they soon realized that tax work was too time-consuming and decided that they wanted to limit themselves to bookkeeping only.

 One of their clients at the time, an ad salesman for The Kansas City Star, John White, convinced them otherwise.
 White suggested that they run an ad in his paper offering $5 tax services and they did just that in January 1955.
 Out of this simple ad the brothers generated such a great response that H&R Block was born.

 Just one year later the brothers would sell a franchise of their business to a couple of accountants in New York City and the company grew from there.
 In 1962 H&R Block went public and three years later in 1965 they opened their first tax training school.

 Depending upon which H&R Block online tax filing option you select there are a few considerations to make before selecting H&R Block.
 If you are looking for a tax filing service from a big name software that offers professional consultation services as well as retail filing locations then H&R Block may be the right choice for you.
 Learn more about H&R Block in our Interview with Shane Wilson.

 This is an easy to use program that offers simple guidance through the tax filing process and excellent customer support.
-See how H&R Block compares against other big name tax giants in our 2018 Tax Comparison.
+See how H&R Block compares against other big name tax service giants in our 2019 Tax Comparison.

-Would you use H&R Block for your taxes?
+Why are you considering using H&R Block for your taxes?